FlowBotHD/FlowBotHD.github.io/README.md

-# Nerfies
+# FlowBotHD

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [FlowBotHD website](https://flowbothd.github.io).

-If you find Nerfies useful for your work please cite:
+If you find FlowBotHD useful for your work please cite:
 ```
-@article{park2021nerfies
+@article{li2024flowbothd,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+  title={FlowBotHD: History-Aware Diffuser Handling Ambiguities in Articulated Objects Manipulation},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+  author={Li, Yishu and Leng, Wen Hui and Fang, Yiming and Eisner, Ben and Held, David},
-  journal   = {ICCV},
+  journal={arXiv preprint arXiv:2410.07078},
-  year      = {2021},
+  year={2024}
 }
 ```